Puyodead1/udemy-downloader/README.md

 # Advanced Usage

 ```
-usage: main.py [-h] [-d] [-q] [-l] [--download-assets] [--download-captions]
+usage: main.py [-h] [-d] [-b BEARER_TOKEN] [-c COURSE_ID] [-q QUALITY] [-l LANG] [--skip-lectures] [--download-assets] [--download-captions]

 Udemy Downloader

 optional arguments:
   -h, --help            show this help message and exit
   -d, --debug           Use test_data.json rather than fetch from the udemy api.
+  -b BEARER_TOKEN, --bearer BEARER_TOKEN
+                        The Bearer token to use
+  -c COURSE_ID, --course-id COURSE_ID
+                        The ID of the course to download
+  -q QUALITY, --quality QUALITY
-  -q , --quality       Download specific video quality.
+                        Download specific video quality.
 (144, 360, 480, 720, 1080)
-  -l , --lang          The language to download for captions (Default is en)
+  -l LANG, --lang LANG  The language to download for captions (Default is en)
+  --skip-lectures       If specified, lectures won't be downloaded.
   --download-assets     If specified, lecture assets will be downloaded.
   --download-captions   If specified, captions will be downloaded.
 ```

+- Passing a Bearer Token and Course ID as an argument
+  - `python main.py -b <Bearer Token> -c <Course ID>`
 - Download a specific quality
   - `python main.py -q 720`
 - Download assets along with lectures